 7. Create Products in Sage (optional)

 This is an optional step and only needs to be done if you wish to run stock control in Sage.
 If you want to simply create financial entries without a vat/non-vat mix, skip this step and choose Service Invoices when you configure your accounts link.

 If you do want to link the products you sell online to products in Sage then you must create the products in Sage first.
 Tradebox acts as middleware linking your online SKU (Stock Keeping Unit) to the Sage Product Code.
-This is called Product Mapping and is held in Tradebox so the program understands which Sage products need to be picked onto an invoice or Sales order, which Sage products need to have their stock levels reduced and also which online SKUs to upload adjusted Sage stock levels to.
+The relationship between each online product and each Sage product is called Product Mapping and is held within Tradebox.

 Each product in Sage also carries a tax code which allows the user to define whether the product is vatable or non-vatable.
-Tradebox will apply additional rules to orders where the shipping address is outside of the UK; these are the EU and ROW tables within each sales channel.
+Set these as applies to a UK sale; Tradebox will apply additional rules to orders where the shipping address is outside of the UK.
 For users who are not interested in stock control but do sell a mixture of vatable and non-vatable goods through the same sales channel, we recommend setting up a generic non-stock product in Sage for each tax treatment and mapping many to one.

 All invoices/orders created in Sage by Tradebox are based upon the sales price as sold online and will ignore the sales price held in the Sage product record.

 Simply configuring your Sage Invoice/SO List to display useful information will be greatly beneficial.
 To add new columns to the Invoice/SO List, right-click on any column header.
 We would recommend choosing the following columns to display: